roblabs/roblabs.github.io/_posts/1970-01-01-Cleveland.md

 ---
 layout: post
-title:  "Cleveland National Forest"
+title:  "Cleveland National Forest — eπ Maps"
-description: "Mapbox map of Cleveland National Forest Trails"
+author: eπ Maps
+description: ""
+excerpt: "Use the same map — either on mobile, paper or desktop browser"
 date:   2016-08-30T12:20:46-08:00
-author: ePi Rational, Inc.
 categories: [Mapbox, Paper Maps,]
 tags: [Mapbox, Paper Maps]
 permalink: /Cleveland/
 redirect_from:
   - /cleveland
-excerpt: "Mobile and Desktop map of the Cleveland National Forest"
 excerpt_img: "Cleveland.png"
 ---

 ## Cleveland National Forest — eπ Maps

 #### Features
-* Use the same map — either on mobile, paper or browser
+* Use the same map — either on mobile, paper or desktop browser
 * Topographic & trail map of Mt Laguna, Cuyamaca Peak, Descanso, Monument Peak and several other quadrangles in the Cleveland National Forest.
 * The map is based on US Forest Service 7.5 quadrangles for the Cleveland NF.
 * Use your GPS to see your location on the trail
 * Topographic & trail map of Mt Laguna, Cuyamaca Peak, Descanso in Cleveland National Forest